About the Author

 • Ask your local library to add the books to their collections.

-For more information on publishing credits, contact her directly:
+For more information contact her directly:

 Paddy Eger, (425) 420-5161